Azure-Samples/azure-openai-rag-workshop/docs/sections/java-quarkus/06-chat-api.md

 try {
   // Use the current user identity to authenticate with Azure OpenAI.
-  // (no secrets needed, just use 'az login' locally, and managed identity when deployed on Azure). model = AzureOpenAiChatModel.builder()
+  // (no secrets needed, just use `az login` or `azd auth login` locally, and managed identity when deployed on Azure). model = AzureOpenAiChatModel.builder()
     .tokenCredential(new DefaultAzureCredentialBuilder().build())
     .endpoint(azureOpenAiEndpoint)